 “Do anything inappropriate?”
 He responded calmly, finishing her sentence and letting his hand fall to rest casually on his hip.
 “No. I sponged the dirt off of you, took care of your cuts, and brushed out the knots in your hair.
 Couldn’t have you getting my guest bed all filthy.
 I also managed to bring over some of your things from your apartment, so you’d feel more at home.”

 “It takes a lot more than handling an unconscious, nude human body to get me excited.”

 The last remark did not go over well.
-He could see her expression start to sour, and returned it with a smirk, the same amused smirk he had given in the warehouse while watching her tenacity.
+He watched Madeline’s expression sour, returning it with the same amused smirk he had given her at the warehouse.

 Before responding to him with a smart-ass comment of her own, she reminded herself once again that she was still mentally and physically exhausted.
 She had just been told fairies were real, and there was still psychological damage undoubtedly making her vulnerable right now, as well as keeping her from thinking clearly.